-I didnt expect Tenerife food to be so vastly different than the dishes we eat in Spain.
-Last weekend I travelled to Santa Cruz de Tenerife I was amazed by the food there.
+I didn´t expect Tenerife food to be so different than the dishes we eat in Mainland Spain.
+Visiting Santa Cruz de Tenerife I was amazed by the food there.
 I have visited the Island several times now and the food never disappoints.

 Typical Tenerife Food

 On the Canary Islands the most typical foods are:

 - Bananas known as Platano Canario, smaller and sweeter than regular bananas.

 - Local Wine.
 Many grape varieties that are unique to this part of the world.

 - Honey, There are 13 different varieties on the Canary Islands.
 Avocado honey or honey from a local plant called Tajinase (Tenerife bugloss)

 - Cheese.
 Especially Queso Majorero made on Fuerteventura and Queso Palmero from Palma.
 Endless varieties of Sheep´s and Goats cheese made on the islands.

 - Coffee which is produced on Gran Canaria (Agaete Valley)

 - Papaya and other tropical fruits.